-Let’s dive into 10 tips that will help you nail your restaurant ad campaign to the core!
+Let’s dive into 10 tips that will make your food advertisements way more effective.

 Your restaurant ad has the power to communicate a compelling message to your diners.
 Brands are like people, each one with a unique personality and values.
 If your restaurant was a person, what would he or she sound like?
 And what kind of message would you like to communicate?
 No one is going to pay attention to noise.
 According to NeuroMarketing, campaigns with purely emotional content perform nearly twice as well as those with purely rational content!

 We loved how Coca-Cola stood for eliminating social prejudice in its Remove Labels This Ramadan campaign.
 Many viewers connected with Coca-Cola’s universal message.
 It’s no surprise that the campaign resulted in a whopping 51% increase in consumption of their products.

 When it comes to emotional content, consider this: What message do you, as a restaurant, want to send to your diners?
 Perhaps your restaurant is combatting food waste.
 Or maybe the importance of using organic ingredients?
 They say birds of the same feather flock together.
 So don’t be afraid to show the world what your restaurant genuinely cares for!

 Nothing will annoy your audiences more than to see the same old ideas rehashed by so many brands!
 Switching your ad up with novel images can be refreshing in the eyes of your diners.
 They say a picture speaks a thousand words, and perhaps it’s true!
 55% of audiences actually recall content more when images are included.